 Windows 7: Backing up to a Network Attached Storage (NAS) device

 Note that Windows Vista Home Premium and Windows 7 Home Premium versions cannot be used to back up to a NAS device, because those versions of Windows can’t be used to back up to a network share.
 You can only use Vista Business and Ultimate and Windows 7 Professional and Ultimate versions.
 However, you can use the free tool that is part of Microsoft’s PowerToys that is now only available from third-party download sites.
-Here is one such tool:
+Here is one such download:

 Microsoft SyncToy 2.1 – https://download.cnet.com/SyncToy/3000-2248_4-10629009.html